 Another site worth fitting in is the Arabic mezquita of Cordoba.
 It’s the world’s third-largest mosque – though is now used as a Christian cathedral – and a breathtaking sea of deep rust-coloured marble and granite pillars and arches.
 The beautiful architecture throughout the Cathedral of Cordoba will most likely impress anyone who visits. it is the most emblematic monument of islamic culture.

 Andalusia is a region of contrasts, with splendid cities as well as white-washed villages, coastline and mountains.
 The most impressive cities are Cordoba, Seville and Granada, plus Malaga old town and pretty Cadiz on the south coast.

 4. Beaches On The Coast Of Andalusia

-The region is home to Europe’s only desert, which has stood in as the wild west in many a Hollywood Western, as well as in the epic Lawrence of Arabia.
+The region is home to Europe’s only desert, which has stood in as the wild west in many Hollywood Western, as well as in the epic Lawrence of Arabia.
 Today, some people live in cool caves carved out of the soft rock in the area.
 There are a few reservoirs plotted around the desert which helps the locals with water supply in case of a drought.

 Every year, Andalusia puts on 3,000 fiestas.
 Every town and village has its own, putting on a show to celebrate religious days, food, carnivals, mock historical battles, and more.
 Easter is a hugely important time in Andalusia’s celebratory year, with multiple Christian feasts going on for days over the Easter period.

-It’s unlikely that many Brits would come here to ski – we tend to venture to Spain for its endless sun, but here in the Sierra Nevada mountain range, you’ll find Europe’s most southerly ski resort with peaks of 3,400 metres.
+It’s unlikely that many Brits would come here to ski – we Brits tend to venture to Spain for its endless sun, but here in the Sierra Nevada mountain range, you’ll find Europe’s most southerly ski resort with peaks of 3,400 metres.
 Its 115,6 skiable kilometres on 120 marked pistes will give you the best skiing experience you are looking for.

 Seafood plays a big part in Andalusian cuisine, particularly the nearer you get to the coast.
 You’ll find many good paella restaurants, and the delicious garlic prawn dish gambas ajillo.
 Coquinas, or clams are popular, as are the various delicious cured Iberico hams.
 Churros – the deep-fried doughnut-like snack eaten with hot chocolate are sold everywhere.
-And the chilled tomato soup, salmorejo, made with oil, tomatoes and bread and served with cured ham and boiled egg is a local speciality, but the more familiar gazpacho is widely available, too.
+The chilled tomato soup, salmorejo, made with oil, tomatoes and bread and served with cured ham and boiled egg is a local speciality, but the more familiar gazpacho is widely available, too.

 Tapas originates from Andalusia.
 Fried squid or cuttlefish is popular, plus everyone’s favourite patatas bravas, and fried whitebait flavoured with parsley.
 There are different types of tapas such as cold, hot and pinchos.

 Wine has been circling around Andalusia since before the Roman times.
 Sherry – originating around Jerez – is hugely popular.
-Any trip to Andalusia will involve trying some of the many varieties of sherry, from pale dry fino, served chilled, and manzanilla – with an almost salty hit, to richer darker varieties such as oloroso and amontillados.
+Any trip to Andalusia will involve trying some of the many varieties of sherry.
+From pale dry fino, served chilled, and manzanilla.
+With an almost salty hit, to richer darker varieties such as oloroso and amontillados.